The Activeness of a Doctoral Researcher and Passive Register Instructions for Postgraduate Students

 - to hand in an annual progress report to their doctoral programme in January.

 - In addition, the supervisor needs to express their support for maintaining the active study right.
-Supervisors are familiar with their supervisees' situation, progress, and also possible disruptions or dropping out so supervisors' input is important while assessing the current situation of a doctoral candidate.
+Supervisors are familiar with their supervisees' situation, progress, and also possible disruptions or dropping out so supervisors' input is important while assessing the current situation of a doctoral researcher.

 Monitoring the activeness of a postgraduate student completing a licentiate degree is conducted in faculties.
 They, too, are required to enrol annually either as attending or non-attending.